Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 [![image-center](../assets/images/600px/gray-scott_movie_first_frame.png){: .align-center}](../assets/images/gray-scott_movie.gif)

-If we expand the size of the simulation and add multiple clusters of predators to the automaton, then the patterns become more complex as waves of predators collide.
+If we expand the size of the simulation and add multiple clusters of *B* particles to the automaton, then the patterns become more complex as waves of *B* particles collide.

 [![image-center](../assets/images/600px/gray-scott_multiple_predators_first_frame.png){: .align-center}](../assets/images/gray-scott_multiple_predators.gif)